radianttap/Alley/README.md

 	networkResult in
 	//...process networkResult
 }

+// -- or --

+let data = try await urlSession.alleyData(for: urlRequest, maxRetries: 5)
 ```

 How automatic retries work?

-In case of a `NetworkError` being raised, Alley will check its `shouldRetry` property and – if that’s `true` – it will increment retry counter by 1 and perform `URLSessionDataTask` again.
+In case of a `NetworkError` being raised, _Alley_ will check its `shouldRetry` property and – if that’s `true` – it will increment retry counter by 1 and perform `URLSessionDataTask` again.
 And again.
 And again...until it reaches `maxRetries` value when it will return `NetworkError.inaccessible` as result.

-There is currently no delay between retries, it simply tries again.
+Each retry is delayed by half a second (see `NetworkError.defaultRetryDelay`).

 You can customize the behavior by changing the implementation of `shouldRetry` property.
-Currently it deals only with `NetworkError.urlError` and returns `true` for several obvious `URLError` instances.

 * * *

-That’s about it.
-Alley is intentionally simple to encourage writing as little code as possible, hiding away often-repeated boilerplate.
+That’s about it. _Alley_ is intentionally simple to encourage writing as little code as possible, hiding away often-repeated boilerplate.

 ## License